buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMemberStandardCase.md

 The following additional constraints apply to the 'Axis' representation, if the 'Body' shape representation has the RepresentationType : 'SweptSolid':

 * Axis
     * IfcPolyline having two Points, or IfcTrimmedCurve with BasisCurve of Type IfcLine for 'SweptSolid' provided as IfcExtrudedAreaSolid.
 The axis curve lies on the z axis of the object coordinate system.
     * IfcTrimmedCurve with BasisCurve of Type IfcCircle for 'SweptSolid' provided as IfcRevolvedAreaSolid.
 The axis curve lies on the x/z plane of the object coordinate system, the tangent at the start is along the positive z-axis.

-&nbsp;

 <table border="0" cellpadding="2" cellspacing="2" summary="Axis">

 <tr>
   <td align="left" valign="top" width="350"><img src="../../../../figures/ifcmemberstandardcase_axis-01.png" alt="Axis" border="1"></td>
   <td>

-<blockquote class="example">EXAMPLE&nbsp; As shown in Figure 101, the axis representation can be used to represent the system length of a member that may extent the body length of the member.</blockquote>
+<blockquote class="example">EXAMPLE  As shown in Figure 101, the axis representation can be used to represent the system length of a member that may extent the body length of the member.</blockquote>

  </td>
  </tr>

  <tr>
   <td><p class="figure">Figure 1 &mdash; Member axis representation</p></td>
-  <td>&nbsp;</td>
+  <td> </td>
  </tr>

 </table>

 <table border="0" cellpadding="2" cellspacing="2" summary="Axis">

 <tr>
   <td align="left" valign="top" width="350"><img src="../../../../figures/ifcmemberstandardcase_axis-02.png" alt="Axis" border="1"></td>
-  <td align="left" valign="top"><blockquote class="example">EXAMPLE&nbsp; As shown in Figure 102, the axis representation shall be used to represent the cardinal point as the offset between the 'Axis' and the extrusion path of the member.
+  <td align="left" valign="top"><blockquote class="example">EXAMPLE  As shown in Figure 102, the axis representation shall be used to represent the cardinal point as the offset between the 'Axis' and the extrusion path of the member.
 The extrusion path is provided as <em>IfcExtrudedAreaSolid.ExtrudedDirection</em> and should be parallel to the 'Axis'.
 It has to be guaranteed that the value provided by <em>IfcMaterialProfileSetUsage.CardinalPoint</em> is consistent to the <em>IfcExtrudedAreaSolid.Position</em>.</blockquote>

 </td>
  </tr>

 <tr>
   <td><p class="figure">Figure 2 &mdash; Member axis cardinal point</p></td>
-  <td>&nbsp;</td>
+  <td> </td>
  </tr>

 </table>